imd1005-web-development-winter-2023/assignment-03/README.md

 ## Instructions for the app

-1. Your `todos` are going to be javascript objects that your users will be able to dynamically create.
+1. Use HTML, CSS, and JS to build a Todo List web app.
 2. The UI/UX is completely up to you, though it must be responsive and at a minimum enable users to view, add, remove, and delete `todos`.
 3. Using user centered design principles, consider what additional properties and features your users may need for an awesome Todo list.
 4. Your `todos` are going to have, at a minimum, a `title`, and `done` status.
-5. Users will also appreciate being able to add categorise or group `todos` together, so you will also need to track `categories` or `headings` or some sort of `grouping` information.
-6. Consider also adding a `priority` and `descriptions` to your `todos`, though only if you feel they add value to your app.
-7. It would be super annoying to lose all of your `todos` everytime the page refreshed, so you are going to use `localStorage` ([mdn docs](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API)) to save the users' data.
-8. You should also have an awesome empty state when a user first opens your app ([examples](https://www.toptal.com/designers/ux/empty-state-ux-design)).
+5. You should also have an awesome empty state when a user first opens your app ([examples](https://www.toptal.com/designers/ux/empty-state-ux-design)).
-9. Though not required, consider "branding" your app with a cool product name, and logo.
+6. Though not required, consider "branding" your app with a cool product name, and logo.

 ## Instructions for the code review